 Eni recognises that information is a strategic corporate asset and as such must be managed so as to safeguard the interests of the Company.
-Moreover, the correct disclosure of information is the basis for the orderly functioning of financial markets and their development, contributes to company's reputation, and reinforces investor trust in the company.
+Moreover, the correct disclosure of information is the basis for the orderly functioning of financial markets and their development, contributes to Company's reputation, and reinforces investor trust in the Company.

-On October 25, 2018, as proposed by the CEO and having heard the opinion of the Control and Risk Committee, the Board of Directors approved the MSG "Market Information Abuse (Issuers)" that, together with the related annexes, updates the previous internal regulation for aspects related mainly to issuers212, to new European and Italian legislation, and to the latest guidance of competent authorities213.
+On October 25, 2018, as proposed by the CEO and having heard the opinion of the Control and Risk Committee, the Board of Directors approved the MSG "Market Information Abuse (Issuers)" and related annexes, an update to the previous internal regulation for aspects related mainly to issuers208, to new European and Italian legislation, and to the latest guidance of competent authorities209.